Machine embroidery: History

 Before computers were affordable, most machine embroidery was completed by punching designs on paper tape that then ran through an embroidery machine.
 One error could ruin an entire design, forcing the creator to start over.

 Machine embroidery dates back to 1964 when Tajima started to manufacture and sell TAJIMA Multi-head Automatic Embroidery machines.

-In 1973 Tajima introduced the TMB Series 6-needle (6 colors) full-automatic color-change embroidery machine.
-A few years later, in 1978, Tajima started manufacturing the TMBE Series Bridge Type Automatic Embroidery machines.
+In 1973, Tajima introduced the TMB Series 6-needle (6 colors) full-automatic color-change embroidery machine.
+In 1978, Tajima started manufacturing the TMBE Series Bridge Type Automatic Embroidery machines.
 These machines introduced electronic 6-needle automatic color change technology.

-Embroidery is a hobby, necessity, or a way to bring more money home.
-Embroidery is known for the beauty, art, and colors when it comes to this craft relying on needles, thread etc. This craft could be for art pieces to hang or to wear.
-In today's world Embroidery has gotten an upgrade on how to craft.
-Now you can use a machine that does all the work for you with all the detailing that's required to have.

 In 1980 the first computerized embroidery machines were introduced to the home market.
 Wilcom introduced the first computer graphics embroidery design system to run on a minicomputer.
 Melco, an international distribution network formed by Randal Melton and Bill Childs, created the first embroidery sample head for use with large Schiffli looms.
 These looms spanned several feet across and produced lace patches and large embroidery patterns.
 The sample head allowed embroiderers to avoid manually sewing the design sample and saved production time.
 Subsequently, it became the first computerized embroidery machine marketed to home sewers.

 The economic policy of the Reagan presidency helped propel Melco to the top of the market.
 At the Show of the Americas in 1980, Melco unveiled the Digitrac, a digitizing system for embroidery machines.
 The digitized design was composed at six times the size of the embroidered final product.
 The Digitrac consisted of a small computer, mounted on an X and Y axis on a large whiteboard.
 It sold for $30,000.
 The original single-needle sample head sold for $10,000 and included a 1" paper-tape reader and 2 fonts.
 The digitizer marked common points in the design to create elaborate fill and satin stitch combinations.